UAE Team Emirates in May: kings of the Marmolada

 Already in Italy, the Colombian finished second in both sprints. behind Démare in Messina and Dainese in Reggio Emilia.

-Already at the beginning of the month, the first of May, Gaviria had finished second in the Eschborn-Frankfurtbehind Sam Bennett in a race traditionally held on that date and very suitable for fast riders.
+Already at the beginning of the month, the first of May, Gaviria had been second in the Eschborn-Frankfurtbehind Sam Bennett in a race traditionally held on that date and very suitable for fast riders.

 Another shot to the post in Italy, Davide Formolo had tried in a breakaway of the highest level on the way to Potenza that ended up in the hands of Bouwman.
 Formolo gave his all during the day, but the majority of the Jumbo riders in the breakaway was decisive.